NordicSemiconductor/pc-nrfjprog-js/README.md

 ## Installing

-The following tools required for building the project:
+The library can be installed from npm, using:

+    npm install pc-nrfjprog-js

+This will pull down precompiled binaries for your platform/runtime environment.
+If precompiled binaries do not exist, then npm will try to compile them, which requires:

 * Node.js (>=4)
 * npm (>=3.7.0)
 * CMake (>=2.8.12)
 * A C/C++ toolchain

-To install dependencies and build the project:

-    npm install

-### nRF5x-Command-Line-Tools
+## Required setup

 Before using the library, nRF5x-Command-Line-Tools must to be installed.
 The project includes nRF5x-Command-Line-Tools installers/archives for all supported platforms in the `nrfjprog` directory.
+These can also be [downloaded from the Nordic Semiconductor website](http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.tools%2Fdita%2Ftools%2Fnrf5x_command_line_tools%2Fnrf5x_installation.html).

-#### Windows
+### Windows

-Run the nRF-Command-Line-Tools installer (exe) from the `nrfjprog` directory.
+Run the nRF-Command-Line-Tools installer (exe).
 This will install the required nrfjprog libraries and SEGGER J-Link.

-#### Linux/macOS
+### Linux/macOS

 Download and install [SEGGER J-Link](https://www.segger.com/downloads/jlink/).

-Extract the nRF-Command-Line-Tools tar file from the `nrfjprog` directory, f.ex.:
+Extract the nRF-Command-Line-Tools tar file, f.ex.:

     sudo tar -xf nRF5x-Command-Line-Tools_<version>_<platform>.tar -C /opt